tytydraco/yessleep/out/What_I_found_at_my_dead_aunts_manor_house.md

 I saw a picture frame of Stella on a small table near my bedroom door.
 I grabbed it and showed it to Elias.

 "Elias, she's dead.
 This horrible, horrible woman is dead!
-Its okay... you isn't around to hurt you anymore."
+Its okay... she isn't around to hurt you anymore."

 Elias stared at the picture for a second, and then his mouth curled up into a vicious grin, revealing, jagged, yellow teeth.
 I looked into his blue eyes, he wasn't even looking at me at all.
 He was just standing there, grinning and staring at the picture of Stella, as if he was remembering something, and savouring it.

 Then his eyes moved to me, and then to the picture.
 Then to me, and then to the picture again.
 His grin faltered, and turned into a hateful scowl.

 "Shit..."

 He charged at me, I dropped the picture and ran towards the stairs.
 I felt the banister shake as Elias grabbed hold of it and charged up the stairs after me.
 I darted to the nearest room, tore open the door, leapt in and then locked it.
 I was in the manor library and there was a phone in here too.